Making a complaint

 Be aware of MIFWA’s complaint handling policies and procedures.

-Provide consumers and carers with information on how to provide feedback or make a complaint, including avenues external to MIFWA.
+Provide consumers with information on how to provide feedback or make a complaint, including avenues external to MIFWA.

 Assist people who wish to make complaints access MIFWA’s complaints process.

-Support consumers and carers in their right to access an advocate, including providing information on advocacy and local contact details, if required.
+Support consumers in their right to access an advocate, including providing information on advocacy and local contact details, if required.

 Be alert to complaints and assist staff handling complaints to resolve matters promptly.